Health Library

 Spermicide for Birth Control

 Spermicide is used to prevent pregnancy.
 It kills sperm or stops sperm from moving.
-For it to work well, you must use spermicide each time you have sexual intercourse.
+For it to work well, you must use spermicide each time you have vaginal sex.

 Spermicide comes in creams, film, foams, gels, and suppositories.
 You insert the spermicide into your vagina.
-Spermicide can be used alone but it is usually used with a barrier method of birth control, such as a male condom.
+Spermicide can be used alone but it is usually used with a barrier method of birth control, such as an external (male) condom.

 How well does it work?